 - Sore, red and itchy eyes

-- Contact a healthcare professional as soon as you think something's wrong
+- Contact a healthcare professional as soon as you think something's wrong.

-- Visit Allergy UK for find more tips on dealing with food allergies
+- Visit Allergy UK for find more tips on dealing with food allergies.

-What is food intolerance?
+What is a food intolerance?

 Unlike an allergy, a food intolerance is a reaction that does not involve the immune system.
 Intolerances tend to be less serious than allergies and can often take hours to reveal symptoms which are mainly limited to the digestive system.
 Although the symptoms can be unpleasant and uncomfortable they are not life-threatening.